Most people try to mine Ethereum but then get frustrated with the high up-front costs.

 Before we move onto other options:

-You can buy Ethereum or Ethereum Classic with Bitcoin at nearly any crpytocurrency exchange.
+You can buy Ethereum with Bitcoin at nearly any cryptocurrency exchange.
 This is because most of the global Ethereum trading volume is actually done in the ETH/BTC pair, and not the ETH/USD pair.

 Binance is the world’s largest cryptocurrency exchange.
 You can easily deposit BTC and exchange it for Ethereum or ETC.